MazharSolkar/cinemaflix/README.md

 - Created Redux store with userSlice
 - Implemented Sign Out
 - Update Profile
+- BugFix: sign up user displayName and profile picture update
+- BugGix: If the user is not logged in Redirect /browse to Login Page and vice-versa
 - Fetch Movies from TMDB API

   ...